-Potassium foods.
-As mentioned above, high potassium foods will help reduce Cholesterol deposits by protecting the blood vessel walls.
-Many fresh fruits and vegetables are rich in potassium such as bananas, oranges, cantaloupe, honeydew, apricots, grapefruit (some dried fruits, such as prunes, raisins, and dates, are also high in potassium), cooked spinach, cooked broccoli, sweet potatoes, mushrooms, peas, cucumbers, zucchini, eggplant, pumpkins, other leafy greens, orange juice, tomato juice, prune juice, apricot juice, grapefruit juice.
+- Potassium foods.
+As mentioned above, high-potassium foods will help reduce Cholesterol deposits by protecting the blood vessel walls.
+Many fresh fruits and vegetables are rich in potassium such as bananas, oranges, cantaloupe, honeydew, apricots, and grapefruit (some dried fruits, such as prunes, raisins, and dates, are also high in potassium), cooked spinach, cooked broccoli, sweet potatoes, mushrooms, peas, cucumbers, zucchini, eggplant, pumpkins, other leafy greens, orange juice, tomato juice, prune juice, apricot juice, grapefruit juice.

-Fiber supplements.
-Supplements offer the least appealing way to get soluble fiber.
-Two teaspoons a day of Psyllium, bulk-forming laxatives such as Symlax, provide about 4 grams of soluble fiber.
+- Fiber supplements – Supplements offer the least appealing way to get soluble fiber.
+Two teaspoons a day of Psyllium, bulk-forming laxatives such as Symlax, provide about 4 grams of soluble fiber, making these effective supplements to lower cholesterol.
 (10)

 - Cinnamon – The blood Lipid-lowering effect of Cinnamon has been shown in clinical tests (2)

 - Cayenne – The fecal excretion of cholesterol and triglycerides can be significantly increased by the consumption of Cayenne.
 (3)

 - Ginger – Has been shown to possess both Anti-diabetic and hypolipidaemic (Cholesterol-lowering) properties (4)